 We need to stop buying things we don’t need and start being more intentional to protect the environment.

-4 – Having too much clutter is draining and overwhelming
+4 – Having too much stuff is draining and overwhelming

 Simplifying my life and my home has helped me find more clarity.